 When you want something a bit more substantial, the classic option for many of us is eggs.
 In fact, eggs are a permanent fixture on most brunch menus in everything from French toast to eggs Benedict.

 However, there are loads of easy vegan recipes for delicious breakfast and brunch options which don’t require eggs or dairy.
 Here are a few of our favourites.

 Tropical smoothie bowl

 Fresh, exhilarating and super-healthy, our tropical smoothie bowl contains pineapple, coconut flakes and a special, healthy ingredient to give it that gorgeous pink hue.
 Rich coconut milk provides an addictive, creamy texture and tropical sweetness.

 Top our bowl with fresh banana and a sprinkling of black sesame seeds for texture.
-Our tangy sea buckthorn shot provides loads of vitamin C, its sharp flavor complementing the tropical fruits perfectly.
+Our tangy sea buckthorn shot provides loads of vitamin C, its sharp flavour complementing the tropical fruits perfectly.
 If they’re in season, we love adding fresh figs for a touch of luxury.

 Brilliantly, the sweetness of the combination of fruits means that there’s no need for added sugar.
-So, you’re getting a couple of your five a day, vitamins, fiber and a refreshing breakfast, all without refined sugar.
+So, you’re getting a couple of your five a day, vitamins, fibre and a refreshing breakfast, all without refined sugar.
 Not bad for a bowl!

 Warming winter porridge with chia and apricot kernel oils